Insider Selling: SEA (NYSE:SE) COO Sells 10,000 Shares of Stock

-Sea Limited Sponsored ADR (NYSE:SE - Get Free Report) COO Gang Ye sold 10,000 shares of the stock in a transaction dated Friday, May 8th.
-The shares were sold at an average price of $86.78, for a total transaction of $867,800.00.
-Following the completion of the sale, the chief operating officer directly owned 340,000 shares in the company, valued at approximately $29,505,200.
-The trade was a 2.86% decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Sea Limited Sponsored ADR (NYSE:SE - Get Free Report) COO Gang Ye sold 10,000 shares of the stock in a transaction on Wednesday, May 13th.
+The stock was sold at an average price of $94.61, for a total value of $946,100.00.
+Following the completion of the sale, the chief operating officer owned 310,000 shares in the company, valued at $29,329,100.
+This trade represents a 3.13% decrease in their position.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.

 Gang Ye also recently made the following trade(s):